hipay/hipay-docs/hipay-enterprise-sdk-js_3/3-Reference.md

 ### hipay.tokenize(params)

 Directly call the tokenization API in order to tokenize credit card information.
 The function calls the API only if parameters are valid.
-You may prefer the `hosted fields integration` with [hipay.create()](#hipay-sdk-js-reference-the-hipay-instance-hipaycreatetype-options).
+You may prefer the `Hosted Fields integration` with [hipay.create()](#hipay-sdk-js-reference-the-hipay-instance-hipaycreatetype-options).

 #### Tokenization request

-The tokenization function accepts the following parameters.
+The tokenize function accepts the following parameters.

 | Parameter | Description |
 |----------|------------|